 For centuries, dentists have been repairing smiles with crowns – small tooth-shaped caps that cover the visible surface of prepared teeth.
-Patients at Aesthetic Dentistry in Anderson, SC get the restorative and cosmetic benefits of crowns, plus the convenience of same-day treatment.
+Patients at Anderson Aesthetic & Family Dentistry in Anderson, SC get the restorative and cosmetic benefits of crowns, plus the convenience of same-day treatment.
 Dr. James Groeber explains the steps of the dental crown procedure using advanced CEREC technology.

 Crowns through history

 A crown is usually used to restore strength and function, when a tooth has a large area of decay or breakage.
 A crown can finish a dental implant, or securely anchor a bridge in place.
 Sometimes a crown is used for cosmetic improvement in a tooth that has deep discoloration or an odd shape.

 The earliest crowns were made of gold by the Etruscans in about 700 BC.
 The procedure gained popularity in the 1500s, and by the 1700s, crowns were crafted from human or animal teeth.
 Porcelain was first used in the mid-1800s.

 The CEREC procedure follows these steps: